Phone-GWP-group

 A corrugator is machine used to manufacture corrugated material - cardboard

-The single facer is a section of the corrugator which, transforms the paper into the flute by creating a series of arches.
-These arches are created by large rotating cylinders with a corrugated profile which creates the grooves in corrugated paper.
-There are different profiles for each of the flute types previously listed.
+The single facer is a section of the corrugator which transforms the paper into the flute by creating a series of arches.
+Large rotating cylinders form these arches with a corrugated profile, making the grooves in corrugated paper.
+There are different profiles for each of the previously listed flute types.

-Next still included as part of the previous stage, starch is applied to the tips of the flutes on one side, where an inner liner is then affixed to the fluting – this is called a single web.
+• Next, still included as part of the previous stage, starch is applied to the types of flutes on one side, where an inner liner is then affixed to the fluting; this is called a single web.

-The second part of production is a part of the machine called the double backer.
-In essence, the double backer glues the single web to the outer liner following a similar process to the step above.
-During the course the product is heated to ensure that the bonds are strong, gelling the glue and removing moisture.
+• The second part of the production process is the machine’s double backer.
+In essence, the double backer glues the single web to the outer liner, following a process similar to the step above.
+During the course, the product is heated to ensure that the bonds are strong, gelling the glue and removing any moisture.

-Everything you could need to know about cardboard & packaging...
+Everything you could need to know about how cardboard is made

-For further information on corrugated cardboard, and the products that can be produced from it, please visit the guides or products sections of this website.
+For further information on corrugated cardboard, and the products that can be produced from it, take a look at our guides or product section of our website.

-Alternatively, if you still have any questions, please do not hesitate to contact us using the details below.
+Alternatively, if you still have any questions, please do not hesitate to contact our team of packaging experts.

 Jay Daggar